Best Small Business Loans in April 2025

 Online lenders may be the best option to get a startup business loan with no money.
 Unlike brick-and-mortar banks that often have stricter eligibility requirements, some alternative lenders will work with you after about six months in business.
 If you can’t find a suitable lender providing business loans for new businesses, you can consider alternative options like crowdsourcing, self-funding or grant funding.

 Each lender will have its own criteria based on the loan type.
-In general, you need a personal FICO Score of at least 500 and a business credit score of 80 to get a small business loan.
+In general, you need a personal FICO Score of at least 500 to get a small business loan.
 But the lowest business loan interest rates are typically reserved for borrowers with higher credit scores.
 You can check and monitor your credit score for free with LendingTree Spring.

 Most lenders look for minimum monthly or annual revenue when you apply for a loan.
 It’s common to expect a minimum annual revenue requirement of $50,000 or more for unsecured loans.
 However, you may be eligible for a business loan with a lower annual revenue if you can provide collateral.